MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/October.md

 ## MadLadSquad backend work
 We're continuing to develop the MadLadSquad backend, which is going to be used by [Youyin](https://youyin.madladsquad.com) and other websites.

+## Youyin 0.2.2 & 0.3
+In October, we will also release the 0.2.2 and 0.3 releases of Youyin.

+The 0.2.2 release fixes many UI/UX bugs and issues.
+Because most of our websites borrow styles from Youyin this will also impact them.

+Meanwhile, the 0.3 release will add support for phrases.
+It is expected to land by the end of the month.

 ## Announcing BGKS
 We're announcing [BGKS](https://bgks.madladsquad.com), a website for correcting incorrect grammar, spelling and punctuation.
 It works by using a database of extracts from literature in a given language.
 Using these extracts, tests are generated, where the user has to input the